ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 Each of `Left`, `Right`, `Top` and `Bottom` variables is equal to zero for Paint window in minimized mode.
 You can compare results of this script for both windows in minimized and normal mode.
 The results differs.

 There is a possible solution to avoid this limitation.
-You can reestore a minimzed window in the transprent mode.
+You can restore a minimized window in the transparent mode.
 Then you can copy to memory DC a client area of this window.
 The [`PrintWindow`](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function provides this kind of copy operation.
 When you have got a copy of the client area, you are able to analyze it with the `_WinAPI_GetPixel` function.
 This approach is described in details in this [article](http://www.codeproject.com/Articles/20651/Capturing-Minimized-Window-A-Kid-s-Trick).

 ### Analysis of Pixels Changing